Search Redlands

 Successfully complete the following course prior to advancing to fieldwork:

-• EDUC 607 Introduction to Higher Education & Student Affiars
+• EDUC 607 Introduction to Higher Education & Student Affairs

 Step 2: Submit Your Advance to Fieldwork Request Form